 However, there are a few reasons why it isn't as great a deal as it may seem.

-Note that the entry-level Mac mini will actually cost more than £479 if you need to buy a monitor, keyboard and mouse.
+Note that the entry-level Mac mini will actually cost more than £479/$499 if you may also need to buy a monitor, keyboard and mouse.
 All you get in the box is the computer and its power lead.
 Other Macs include the peripherals.

 If you don't think the 1.4GHz, 4GB RAM Mac mini will be sufficiently powerful to meet your needs there are still some low-cost options.
-There is a Mac mini with a 2.6GHz Haswell processor, 8GB RAM, and a 1TB hard drive for £679: a good deal when compared to the MacBook Air, which costs £270 more and has a slower (1.8GHz) processor.
-The Air does have a screen, though.
+There is a Mac mini with a 2.6GHz Haswell processor, 8GB RAM, and a 1TB hard drive for £679/$699: a good deal when compared to the MacBook Air, which costs £270/$300 more and has a slower (1.8GHz) processor.
+The Air does have a screen, mouse and keyboard, though.

-Finally we have one more Mac mini to look at.
-The £979 Mac mini offers a 2.8GHz processor, 8GB memory and 1TB Fusion Drive.
+The £979/$999 Mac mini offers a 2.8GHz processor, 8GB memory and 1TB Fusion Drive.
 That Fusion Drive combines flash memory with the hard drive so that frequent operations can be done quickly.

-But is £1,849 a good price to pay for a Mac mini with these specs?
-As we will explain below, you can buy a 3.0GHz quad-core i5 iMac with 8GB RAM and a 1TB hard drive for £1,249.
+But is that a good price to pay for a Mac mini with these specs?
+As we will explain below, you can buy a 3.0GHz quad-core i5 iMac with 8GB RAM and a 1TB hard drive for £1,249/$1,299.
 For starters, that processor is a newer Kaby Lake generation processor.
 It's an i5 rather than an i7, but it's also a quad-core rather than a dual-core.

 13-inch MacBook Air (2017)

-You might be thinking that Apple just updated the MacBook Air.
+You might be thinking that Apple updated the MacBook Air in 2017.
 Apple did tweak the processors in June 2017, but this wasn't much of an update.
-The processors were bumped from 1.6GHz to 1.8GHz, but they are the same Haswell processors found in the Mac mini.
+The processors were bumped from 1.6GHz to 1.8GHz, but they are still the Broadwell processors from 2015.
 (For more information, read our review of the 1.8GHz MacBook Air.)